ANSWERING IMPORTANT QUESTIONS

 Rotterdam has been selected due to its central location and proximity to industrial clusters, waterways and pipeline corridors.
 It can also receive large coaster ships.

-The project expects to transport approximately five Million tonnes per annum (Mtpa) of CO₂ to the storage locations.
+The project expects to transport approximately 22 Million tonnes per annum (Mtpa) of CO₂ to the storage locations.
 The depleted gas fields combined have more than 400 Mt of storage capacity.

 Aramis will provide the means to transport captured CO₂ and then store these emissions safely and securely in depleted gas fields deep beneath the Dutch North Sea.
 The project will use existing resources as well as new assets and infrastructure to achieve the required scale to help meet the Dutch National Climate Accord and EU Green Deal goals.